albertTP18/portfolio_optimization/README.md

 Of course, my pattern matching algorithm is differnt from theirs.

 Additionally, my model has some other improvements.
-First, I created a stock filter by statistical techniques such as a stationary test and a heavy-tailed-distribution test for risk reduction.
+First, I created a stock filter by statistical techniques such as the ADF test and a heavy-tailed-distribution test for risk reduction.
 Second, I added cash to the portfolio, so if the predicted returns of all stocks are negative, the portfolio can hold full cash.

 I hope this model is useful to you.
 Please feel free to ask if you have any questions.